 Almost all taxes are assessed on revenue or profit.
 The franchise tax is different.
 There are two ways to calculate it; both in principle start at a relatively low number and scale with the complexity of the company.

 You, or your accountant, can calculate your franchise tax in under two minutes.
 The rules and formulas are on the State of Delaware’s website.
+If you use Stripe Atlas, you can use a tool we have created to assist you with the calculation and complete your payment to Delaware—check your dashboard.

 Companies incorporating with Stripe Atlas will generally owe the minimum tax under the Assumed Par Value method, which is presently $350 per year.